red-opal/school-projects/README.md

 ## AES
 An implementation of the Advanced Encryption Standard from a mathematical viewpoint.
 (Yes, I know this is horribly inefficient and probably also insecure.)
-Thanks to Matt Hostetter for his galois library! - https://github.com/mhostetter/galois
+Thanks to Matt Hostetter for his galois library! - https://github.com/mhostetter/galois This project uses the MIT License, but please cite my github page if you use it for any projects, research or similar things.